i-a-n/astra/README.md

 ### quick start guide

-step one: clone or fork this repository
+step one: clone this repository or just use it as a template in GitHub

 ```
 git clone https://github.com/i-a-n/astra.git